zbw/marc2kbart/README.md

 # MARC2KBART

-## Workflow for local packages WITHOUT loading into GOKb.

-- Bib records in K10Plus => our union catalogue
+## Workflow to extract bibliographic records from CBS and convert to KBART

+- Extract bib records from CBS (any database)
-- Download, convert and and export as cvs => KBART title list
+- Download, convert and and export as CSV file (KBART compliant)
-- (Convert csv to JSON)
-- Ingest data into Folio's local KB
+- This file can be used for ingest into GOKb

 ## Usage